christelcarbajal/bird-rotterdam/README.md

 * [Contact](#contact)

 ## General Information
-- This project was a school assignment to come up with a concept/prototype for Bird Rotterdam.
+- This project was a school assignment to enhance the experience of the public / clients of BIRD Rotterdam remotely using a VR prototype.
 - The prototype was a virtual reality of BIRD were the customers could "go to the club digitally" and interact with other users from their homes.
 - Also there were different types of mini-game available for the users. e.g. ping pong, chess and more so they could interact with each other.